 1. You may not get the job.

 Just as with an internship, there is no absolute guarantee that you will get a job at the end of the returnship period.
 The problem with this is that while internships are generally taken by young people who do not have a myriad of obligations or duties (they are just trying to get their foot in the door), returnships are chiefly accepted by older adults with serious obligations (e.g., children, mortgages, elder care).
 With such busy lives, older adults may feel that returnships (with no guarantee of employment) are a waste of time and may take time away from the actual job search.
 In some cases this may be true.
 Returnships typically last a few weeks or months.
 Really it is up to the individual to decide whether the returnship is worth their time and effort.

 2. Returnship compensation varies (widely).

-While some returnship programs include very generous pay (i.e. Goldman Sachs, Deloitte); others either pay a lot less and a few actually pay nothing at all.
-If you are an unemployed adult who cannot go 2 to 3 months without full compensation, then a low wage returnship may not be your best option.
+While some returnship programs include very generous pay (i.e. Goldman Sachs, Deloitte); others either pay a lot less, and a few actually pay nothing at all.
+If you are an unemployed adult who cannot go two to three months without full compensation, then a low wage returnship may not be your best option.

 3. Returnships are still largely limited to large tech, finance, and consulting companies.